naveenprajapati2308/MediMeet/README.md

 - Chat feature between patients and doctors

 ## 📜 License
-This project is open-source and available under the **MIT License**.
+This project is open-source and available under the **BUIT License**.

 ## 🤝 Contributors
 - **Naveen Prajapati** *(Project Lead)*